The Hendrick Smithfield becomes the first leed gold certified accommodation provider in Ireland, awarded for innovation and sustainable design

 Prior to The Hendrick, the site comprised of two separate warehouse structures.
 Existing structures were demolished, making sure the waste was sent to recycling facilities and hazardous materials were removed from the site.
 Dublin Loft Company implemented a construction activity pollution plan to reduce pollution from on-site activities by controlling soil erosion, waterway sedimentation and airborne dust to protect the neighbouring properties, local rainwater systems and the site itself.
 To minimise effects on microclimates and human and wildlife habitats, The Hendrick also installed materials that reject solar heat gain in the courtyard and the roof.

 The Hendrick included all LED lighting in the design to establish and maintain a toxic material source reduction program to reduce the amount of mercury brought onto the building site.
-The hotel also reduced environmental noise from the building to help mitigate sleep disturbance and general disruption to the surrounding community.
+The Hendrick also reduced environmental noise from the building to help mitigate sleep disturbance and general disruption to the surrounding community.
 They also incorporated a green building education scheme where a comprehensive signage program is built into the building’s spaces to educate the occupants, guests and visitors of the benefits of green buildings.

-Kelly Cosgrave, Director of Dublin Loft Company said, “when designing The Hendrick we wanted to create a hotel that not only led the way in terms of design and comfort but also set a standard for how we feel contemporary hotels should be operating today, from conception right through to the day-to-day operations.
-The Hendrick has considered the environment and the world around it from the beginning and this allows our staff and guests to enjoy a more sustainable way of life every day at the hotel.
+Kelly Cosgrave, Director of Dublin Loft Company said, “when designing The Hendrick we wanted to create a building that not only led the way in terms of design and comfort but also set a standard for how we feel contemporary accommodation should be operating today, from conception right through to the day-to-day operations.
+The Hendrick has considered the environment and the world around it from the beginning and this allows our staff and guests to enjoy a more sustainable way of life every day at the Hendrick.
 We’re delighted to receive the LEED Gold Standard Certification to mark this achievement and it’s a wonderful feeling to know that we are positively contributing to help protect the world we live in, and our local environment here in Smithfield.”